OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 -  **Virtual machine image management** that allows to store :ref:`disk images in catalogs <img_guide>` (termed datastores), that can be then used to define VMs or shared with other users.
 The images can be OS installations, persistent data sets or empty data blocks that are created within the datastore.

 -  **Virtual network management** of :ref:`Virtual networks <vgg>` that can be organized in network catalogs, and provide means to interconnect virtual machines.
 This kind of resources can be defined as IPv4, IPv6, or mixed networks, and can be used to achieve full isolation between virtual networks.
-Networks can be easily interconnected by using :ref:`virtual routers <vrouter>` and KVM users can also dynamically configure :ref:`security groups <security_groups>`
+Networks can be easily interconnected by using :ref:`virtual routers <vrouter>` and KVM and LXD users can also dynamically configure :ref:`security groups <security_groups>`

 -  **Virtual machine template management** with :ref:`template catalog <vm_guide>` system that allows to register :ref:`virtual machine <vm_guide_2>` definitions in the system, to be instantiated later as virtual machine instances.